 Many students have the same idea, and these classes can book out quickly, so don’t have too rigid a plan for exactly when you’ll finish each requirement, as long as you’re moving along on gen eds.
 As you progress later in your degree, you’ll be able to register earlier, and being in the honors program also helps.

-In terms of scheduling I suggest pushing this later in your degree because I think it’s more important to hit your core degree requirements upfront, especially for CS&X/CS+X, but this can be fairly flexible.
-If you do have a language requirement I think it’s fine to do towards the end because it doesn’t really unlock anything too meaningful.
+In terms of scheduling, I suggest pushing this later in your degree because I think it’s more important to hit your core degree requirements upfront, especially for CS&X/CS+X, but this can be fairly flexible.
+If you do have a language requirement I think it’s fine to do towards the end because it doesn’t unlock anything too meaningful.

 Personally I enjoyed my higher-effort comp lit classes a lot, and getting to survey new fields like linguistics, disability studies, and horticulture was great.
 Despite the tight timeline, you can still take many interesting gen eds, but this will always come at a cost and this is tragically a luxury.